evolvewithevan/evolvewithevan/README.md

 > [!WARNING]
-> I am currently in BMT (Boot Camp) for the United State's Army.
+> I am currently in BMT (Boot Camp) for the United States Army.
 I will not be responsive for quite some time.

 ☄️ - FOSS Contributor\